 How to Apply for Financial Aid

 If you’ve been accepted to Cleveland State Community College, congratulations!
 Your life is about to change for the better!
 Financial assistance is available for those who need it, and our Financial Aid Office will gladly assist you in the process.
 Read on to find out how to make your school experience more affordable.

-- Apply for financial aid as soon as possible after January 1.
-When applying, use your (and your parents' if applicable) federal income tax return or estimated federal income tax information, as well as your parents’ if the tax returns have not yet been completed and submitted.
+- Apply for financial aid as soon as possible after October 1.
+When applying, use your (and your parents' if applicable) federal income tax return or estimated federal income tax information.
+If you qualify, you and your parents may use the IRS Data Retrieval tool in the FAFSA.

 - Apply for an FSA ID at fsaid.ed.gov.
 If you're a dependent student, your parent(s) should also apply to sign the FAFSA.

 - Complete the FAFSA application at www.fafsa.ed.gov.
 Cleveland State’s federal code is 003999.